GitHub Actions in Codefresh Pipelines

 Prerequisites

-In order to use a GitHub action in Codefresh you need to make sure that the following apply:
+To use a GitHub Action in Codefresh you need to make sure that the following apply:

-- The GitHub action you have selected is Docker based and has a self-contained and valid Dockerfile
+1. The GitHub action you have selected is Docker-based and has a self-contained and valid Dockerfile

-- You have read the documentation of the GitHub action and know what arguments/input it requires
+2. You have read the documentation of the GitHub Action and know what arguments/input it requires

-Also notice that since GitHub Actions are created by the community, it is your responsibility to filter and curate any GitHub actions that you wish to use in Codefresh pipelines.
-If for example you use a GitHub action, and then it is removed by its creator, the Codefresh pipeline that uses it will break as well.
+Since GitHub Actions are created by the community, it is your responsibility to filter and curate any GitHub Action you wish to use in Codefresh pipelines.
+If for example you use a GitHub Action that is then removed by its owner, the Codefresh pipeline that uses it will break as well.

 How it works